bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 Node affinity can be used to assign your Postgres instances to Nodes with specific hardware or to guarantee a Postgres instance resides in a specific zone.
 Node affinity can be set within the spec.instances.affinity.nodeAffinity attribute, following the standard Kubernetes node affinity spec.

-Let’s see an example with required Node affinity.
-Let’s say we have a set of Nodes that are reserved for database usage that have a label workload-role=db.
+Let"s see an example with required Node affinity.
+Let"s say we have a set of Nodes that are reserved for database usage that have a label workload-role=db.
 We can create a Postgres cluster with a required Node affinity rule to scheduled all of the databases to those Nodes using the following configuration:

 apiVersion: postgres-operator.crunchydata.com/v1beta1
 kind: PostgresCluster